 Romania’s rolling green hills and deep, ancient forests hold tales of faith, love, war, knights, nymphs and vampires.
 The region’s tradition of storytelling is fascinating with a long history of legends repeated across medieval villages and mysteries woven through magnificent castles.
-Rich Romanian folklore provides a wide backdrop for our imaginations and images in this photographic adventure led by frequent world travelers, Jennifer and Michael.
+Rich Romanian folklore provides a wide backdrop for our imaginations and images in this photographic adventure led by frequent world traveler, Jennifer Spelman.

 We explore cities where remnants of communism are intertwined with the vibrancies of modern life and into the remote Transylvanian countryside where time has stood still for over a century.
 As we traverse the Carpathian Mountains we experience the old-world hardiness and values of self-reliance that are still visible as we meet with the local farmers, artisans and shepherds.